florianRacine/Leetcode-BLIND-75-Solutions-cpp/Sliding window/75-15minimumWindowSubstring.dir/README.md

 <h1> Minimum Window Substring </h1>

+<h2> Problem </h2>

+Given two strings s and t of lengths m and n respectively, return the minimum window substring of s such that every character in t (including duplicates) is included in the window.
+If there is no such substring, return the empty string "".

+The testcases will be generated such that the answer is unique.

 <h2> Solution </h2>

 The problem asks to find the minimum window in s that contains all the characters of t.
 One way to approach this problem is to use a sliding window technique.
 We can maintain a window that starts from the beginning of s and moves forward until it contains all the characters of t.
 Once we have such a window, we can try to shrink it by moving the window's start pointer forward while still keeping all the characters of t in the window.
 This will give us the minimum window.